bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/expressions.md

 )
 ```

-where [your_expression] is an sql expression without the brackets.
+where [your_expression] is a sql expression without the brackets.

 * add a new label anywhere on the print layout
 * navigate to the **Insert Label Expression...** window